Can I go walking in Spain? Walking and trekking in 2020

 6 minute read

 Walking, trekking and other outdoor activity holidays in Spain – travel, accommodation and other facilities are open and possible, but with certain restrictions.
-This page will help you find up-to-date information for walking, trekking and other outdoor activities during summer 2020.
+This page will help you find up-to-date information for walking, trekking and other outdoor activities during 2020.

 Updated 27 July 2020

 Areas of Spain make masks mandatory in public spaces

 A second localised lockdown has been ordered in Spain after a spike in coronavirus cases, with 70,000 people told they cannot leave an area in the country's northwest.

 Residents of La Marina will be forced to stay put from midnight on Sunday until Friday after a spike in coronavirus cases in the area, located in the Galicia region.

 Bars and restaurants will reduce their capacity by half and face masks will be compulsory, even if people are outdoors.